 1.)
 Characterize and Categorize Cyber Security Incidents

 Characterize and categorize cyber security incidents according to their potential to cause damage to information and information systems based on two criteria: Incident Type and Security Category.
-These criteria are used to determine the time frame for reporting incidents to the CIRC.
+These criteria are used to determine the time frame for reporting incidents to the JC3.